 We employ the Canadian spelling system (double quotations, “globalization,” “utilize,” “rigour,” etc.).
-Please consult our Style Guide on our website and The Canadian Oxford Dictionary for detailed guidelines on issues related to grammar and spelling.
+Please consult our Style Guide and our Preferred Usage Guide for Spelling and Capitalization on our website and The Canadian Oxford Dictionary for detailed guidelines on issues related to grammar and spelling.

 Papers with tables, charts, and orthography not common to English word processing should be checked for accuracy before submission.
 Please refer to the Style Guide for details.
 Microsoft Word is compatible with macrons and diphthongs.

 Quotations must correspond exactly with the original in wording, spelling, and punctuation.
 Page numbers must be given.
 Changes must be indicated: Use brackets to identify insertions; use dots … to show omissions.
 Also indicate where emphasis has been added to the original.
 Quotations beginning or ending in the middle of a sentence should begin or end with dots … Only quotations of over 50 words should be separated from the text; also double-spaced; indented at beginning margin, and page number to be shown in brackets.
 Per the Chicago Manual of Style, 16th edition please refrain from using scare quotes (single or double quotation marks) around single words “unless it is essential to the author’s argument and not confusing to readers.” (p.
 366)